 Always remain calm and listen.

-Sometimes, an employee might just want to rant, cry or get something off their chest.
-Remaining calm until they are finished and demonstrating that you are there to listen is important.
+Sometimes, a team member might just want to rant, cry or get something off their chest.
+Remaining calm until they are finished and demonstrating that you are there to listen is essential.
 The last thing you want to do is replicate their anger and escalate the situation.
 Listen carefully, reply when needed, and remain calm.

 Remember, you're talking to an individual.